benc-uk/kube-workshop/07-improvements/readme.md

 and one for the connection string called `connection-string`, both reside in the new _Secret_ called `mongo-creds`.

-_Secrets_ can use used a number of ways, but the easiest way is to consume them, is as environmental variables passed into your containers.
+_Secrets_ can be used a number of ways, but the easiest way to consume them, is as environmental variables passed into your containers.
 Update the deployment YAML for your data API, and MongoDB, replace the references to `MONGO_INITDB_ROOT_PASSWORD` and `MONGO_CONNSTR` as shown below: